eigenform/nil/doc/DESIGN.md

 ## Terminology
-Here's a quick overview of some project-specific/domain-specific terms that I might use when describing things:
+Here's a quick overview of some project/domain-specific terms that I might use when describing things:

-- **Frontend/Guest/Source**, refers to the the machine being emulated
+- **Frontend/Guest**: the machine being emulated.

-- **Backend/Host/Target**, refers to the machine used to emulate another
+- **Backend/Host/Target**: the machine running the emulator.

-- **Instruction Set Architecture (ISA)**, an abstract model of a machine (i.e. `x86_64`, ARM, PowerPC, etc.)
+- **Instruction Set Architecture (ISA)**: an abstract model of a machine (i.e. `x86_64`, ARM, PowerPC, etc).

-- **Intermediate Representation (IR)**, an intermediate model of a machine (more generic than a particular ISA) used to represent guest code
+- **Intermediate Representation (IR)**: an intermediate model of a machine (more generic than a particular ISA) used to represent guest code.

+- **Static single assignment form (SSA)**: a property of an IR whose model has a [static, single] storage location for each unique value/variable.

-- **Lifting**, the act of translating from guest code into the IR
+- **Lifting**: the act of translating from guest code into the IR.

-- **Emitting/Recompiling**, the act of translating from the IR into the host ISA
+- **Emitting/Recompiling**: the act of translating from the IR into the host ISA.

-- **Register Allocation**, the process of mapping from abstract storage locations (in the IR) to physical registers in the target ISA
+- **Register Allocation**: the process of mapping from abstract storage locations (in the IR) to physical registers in the target ISA.

-- **Basic Block**, an atomic unit of execution in the IR, corresponding to blocks of straight-line code in the guest ISA, terminated by branching operations
+- **Basic Block**: an atomic unit of execution in the IR, corresponding to blocks of straight-line code in the guest ISA, terminated by branching operations.

-- **Dispatcher**, a function used to call into recompiled code, emitted once during runtime
+- **Dispatcher**: a function used to call into recompiled code, emitted once during runtime.

-- **Runtime Interface**, a set of reserved registers holding pointers to the guest machine's state
+- **Runtime Interface**: a set of reserved registers holding pointers to the guest machine's state.

 ## Top-level Organization